 How Well It Works

-In clinical trials, 1 month after the last dose, 100% of people were immune to hepatitis A, while 99.7% were immune to hepatitis B.2 But in practice, immunity may not approach these levels.
-Hepatitis B vaccine usually does not provide immunity for more than 95% to 97% of people.
+In clinical trials, 1 month after the last dose, 100% of people were immune to hepatitis A, while 99.7% were immune to hepatitis B.footnote 2 But in practice, immunity may not approach these levels.
+Hepatitis B vaccine provides immunity for 95% to 97% of people.

 Immunity to the hepatitis B virus is thought to be lifelong.
-The hepatitis A vaccine is effective for at least 25 years in adults and 14 years in children.3
+The hepatitis A vaccine is effective for at least 25 years in adults and 14 years in children.footnote 3

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.

 Here are some important things to think about:

 - Usually the benefits of the medicine are more important than any minor side effects.

 - Side effects may go away after you take the medicine for a while.

 - If side effects still bother you and you wonder if you should keep taking the medicine, call your doctor.
 He or she may be able to lower your dose or change your medicine.
 Do not suddenly quit taking your medicine unless your doctor tells you to.